AnonymousUsernameCodingAssigment/logistic_growth/README.md

 * This means we can cancel from the original equation to make:

   <img width="96" alt="Screenshot 2023-12-05 at 17 21 27" src="https://github.com/AnonymousUsernameCodingAssigment/logistic_growth/assets/150151352/1d09f4a3-7782-40ed-810d-12be8939213b">
-* This is put into its natural logaritmic form and ln(e) = 1
+* This is put into its natural logarithmic form and ln(e) = 1
-* So where the population is growing exponentially, the differntial equation is simplified to
+* So where the population is growing exponentially, the differential equation is simplified to

   <img width="145" alt="image" src="https://github.com/AnonymousUsernameCodingAssigment/logistic_growth/assets/150151352/08149cbd-7156-4833-b88c-e739ef29435c">

-* To find the region where the population is growing exponentually, I first plotted log(N(t)) against t, which allowed me to identify the region of exponential growth to be t<1500
+* To find the region where the population is growing exponentially, I first plotted log(N(t)) against t, which allowed me to identify the region of exponential growth to be t<1500
-* For this region of data, I created a lienar model of log(N(t)) ~ t
+* For this region of data, I created a linear model of log(N(t)) ~ t
 * This gave a intercept estimate of 6.8941709 meaning that the initial population size is e^6.8941709 so N0=987
 * The gradient of the slope gives the population growth rate as per the simplified equation, so r=0.0100086

 <ins>Calculating K</ins>

-When t tends to infinity, N(t) tends to K, meaning that the size of the population remains constant at the carying capcaity.
+When t tends to infinity, N(t) tends to K, meaning that the size of the population remains constant at the carrying capacity.
 * Therefore we can calculate K using the region where curve has flattened (and the population is no longer growing)
 * Using the plot of log(N(t)) against t, I identified the region where the curve had flattened to be t>4000
 * For this region of data I created a linear model with a constant N